deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 That seems straight forward, but we had a serious bug with an experimental feature because of this.

-#### The error handling bug that lead to lost accounts
+#### The error handling bug that led to lost accounts

-At the time, there was a bug in the iOS app where accounts went missing seemingly randomly.
+At the time, there was a bug in the iOS app where accounts would go missing seemingly randomly.
 Later we found out that **only experimental** encrypted accounts were affected by this issue.

-The bug was basically that Delta Chat iOS thought locked accounts would be unconfigured, because **unconfigured** and **error** **both** did return value `0`.
+The bug was basically that Delta Chat iOS thought that locked accounts would be unconfigured, because **both** **unconfigured** and **error** did return the value `0`.
-And if an account was unconfigured the welcome screen was shown, which has a back button that deleted the unconfigured new accounts.
+And if an account was unconfigured, the welcome screen was shown, and this welcome screen has a "back" button that deleted the unconfigured new accounts.
-But this account was not new,
-only dc-iOS thought it was, because `dc_is_configured()` returned `0`.
+But such an account was not in fact new, only dc-iOS thought it was, because `dc_is_configured()` returned `0`.

-We fixed it by adding a call to `dc_is_open()` to the welcome screen[^ios-issue]:
+We fixed this bug by adding a call to `dc_is_open()` to the welcome screen[^ios-issue]:

 ```diff
          let selectedAccount = dcAccounts.getSelected()